Welcome to the Bay Club!

-Lifestyle Points have a calendar year of February 1 through January 31.
-If at least one Lifestyle Point is used during the calendar year, the balance remaining on January 31 will be re-issued on February 1, up to a maximum of 50.
-If no Lifestyle Points are used during the calendar year, the balance on January 31 will be taken to zero.
+Lifestyle Points have a program year of February 1 through January 31.
+If at least one Lifestyle Point is used during the program year, the balance remaining on January 31 will be re-issued on February 1, up to a maximum of 50.
+If no Lifestyle Points are used during the program year, the balance on January 31 will be taken to zero.

 Points must be redeemed on the day of service or product purchase and may not be used retroactively.
 Products and services purchased with Points cannot be returned or refunded to account.